Do browned flour for diaper rash works or not? Stay tuned with this short and informative article to know the answer, along with some prevention tips!

 Now you know, browned flour is a failure and not recommended for diaper rash treatment.
 That’s why we have collected a couple of natural remedies that’ll do the trick.

 As per this authentic source, Vaseline is an excellent go-to product to heal an emerging diaper rash.
-Additionally, it’s a less expensive, easy to find, and the safest product for babies.
+Additionally, this petroleum jelly is less expensive, easy to find, and the safest product for babies.
 For this treatment, clean your baby’s bum, then dry with a towel.
 Next, rub enough amount of Vaseline on the affected area, and put on a clean diaper afterward.

 - Repeat the above remedies 2-3 times a day.

-- Use the above hacks regularly, and you’ll notice positive results after a few applications.
+- Use the above hacks regularly, and you’ll notice positive results within 3-4 days.